 The FSA, or any trusted research organisation carrying out research on our behalf, may process some information about you that is considered to be ‘sensitive’, this is called ‘special category personal data’.
 This may include information concerning your ethnicity, sexual orientation, gender identity, your religious beliefs, or details about your health or about past criminal convictions.
 This will, of course, be for a research project dedicated and relevant to that field.

 Access to, and the sharing of, this more sensitive personal data is carefully controlled and you will be specifically informed about this in your Participant Information sheet or project specific Privacy Notice.

-What safeguards do we have in place to protect your personal information?
+What safeguards we have in place to protect your personal information

 In order to protect your rights and freedoms when using your personal information for research and to process special category information the FSA must have special safeguards in place to help protect your information.
 We have the following safeguards: